Pujitha-cse/STUDENT_RESULT_ANALYSIS/README.md

 Load the Data: Ensure the dataset is placed in the data/ directory.

-Run the Analysis: Open the Google Colab BTA_CCSH.ipynb to run the analysis.
+Run the Analysis: Open the Google Colab SRA.ipynb to run the analysis.

 Explore the Results: The notebook includes detailed explanations and visualizations to help understand customer spending behaviors.